Chicago: 1900–1924: Industrial growth, prohibition

+1925–1949: Great Depression, Great Migration

 The Great Depression brought unprecedented suffering to Chicago, in no small part due to the city's heavy reliance on heavy industry.
-Notably, industrial areas on the south side and neighborhoods lining both branches of the Chicago River were devastated; by 1933 over 50% of industrial jobs in the city had been lost, and unemployment rates amongst blacks and Mexicans in the city were over 40%.
+Notably, industrial areas on the south side and neighborhoods lining both branches of the Chicago River were devastated; by 1933 over 50% of industrial jobs in the city had been lost, and unemployment rates amongst blacks and Latinos in the city were over 40%.
 The Republican political machine in Chicago was utterly destroyed by the economic crisis, and every mayor since 1931 has been a Democrat.

 From 1928 to 1933, the city witnessed a tax revolt, and the city was unable to meet payroll or provide relief efforts.
 The fiscal crisis was resolved by 1933, and at the same time, federal relief funding began to flow into Chicago.
 Chicago was also a hotbed of labor activism, with Unemployed Councils contributing heavily in the early depression to create solidarity for the poor and demand relief; these organizations were created by socialist and communist groups.
-By 1935 the Workers Alliance of America began organizing the poor, workers, the unemployed.
+By 1935, the Workers Alliance of America began organizing the poor, workers, the unemployed.
 In the spring of 1937 Republic Steel Works witnessed the Memorial Day massacre of 1937 in the neighborhood of East Side.

-In 1933, Chicago Mayor Anton Cermak was fatally wounded in Miami, Florida, during a failed assassination attempt on President-elect Franklin D. Roosevelt.
+In 1933, Chicago Mayor Anton Cermak was fatally wounded in Miami, Florida, during a failed assassination attempt on President-elect Franklin D. Roosevelt by Giuseppe Zangara.
 In 1933 and 1934, the city celebrated its centennial by hosting the Century of Progress International Exposition World's Fair.
 The theme of the fair was technological innovation over the century since Chicago's founding.

-1940 to 1979

 The Chicago Picasso (1967) inspired a new era in urban public art.

 During World War II, the city of Chicago alone produced more steel than the United Kingdom every year from 1939 – 1945, and more than Nazi Germany from 1943 – 1945.